mochodek/acora/README.md

 The following scripts allow to provide recommendations for the reviewers on what they should focus on:

 * scripts/lines_to_bert_embeddings.py - this script uses a given BERT model to extract lines embeddings and save it to a file.

+* scripts/find_similar_lines.py - this script finds similar lines in the "database" to the provided lines (it requires line embeddings for the lines, see lines_to_bert_embeddings.py).